NodePing/PUSH_Clients_Wizard/README.md

 > **Note**
 >
 > When configuring some metrics, it will confirm the information that
 > you entered.
-The information entered will be what shows up on
+The information displayed will be what shows up on
 > NodePing.
 For other values that are previously entered (such as
 > checksums), values you entered will still be visible to you to
 > confirm.